Dreosti-Lab/Social_Pain/README.md

 **1. Normalize** each voxel to the background value (mode of all voxels histogram)

-**2. Compare 2 different groups** and generate mean and diff stacks. scale diff stack for display
+**2. Compare 2 different groups** and generate mean and diff stacks.
+Sscale diff stack for display

 **3. Overlay** RGB cfos stack on a light DAPI background for better contrast in final figures